HANDS:

 04

-The notion that a man is a creative being who manifests themselves by transforming the material world around them is too theoretical and distant.
+The idea that people reveal themselves through making and transforming things is too theoretical and distant.
 You can’t taste honey by reading about it.
 This is the limitation of language.

 05